Mistakes to Avoid Reduce Returns

 Missing Fit Description

 Not explaining if item is slim, regular, or relaxed fit.
+Same measurements can feel completely different based on intended fit.

 7